-With Star Wars: The Clone Wars concluding with Season 7 on Disney+, it seems fitting that Star Wars begin development on a new TV series.
+With Star Wars: The Clone Wars concluding with Season 7 on Disney+, it seems fitting that Lucasfilm starts development on a new TV series.
 This series, if serving as a replacement for The Clone Wars, would potentially be animated for the sake of this post.
 This series should also be focused on exploring things we already have as one of the greatest additions to the Star Wars universe via The Clone Wars was developing the characters of Anakin Skywalker, Obi-Wan Kenobi, and Ahsoka Tano.

 Doing the heavy lifting of Anakin Skywalker’s character development, The Clone Wars served as a spectacular bridge between Episode II (Attack of the Clones) and Episode III (Revenge of the Sith).
 Also, it highlighted how animated or live-action Star Wars series could develop moments and characters teased or absent from the films.
 In this post, we’ll compile a list of the top Star Wars animated series we’d like to see, in no special order.